lamhq/tech-notes/pages/backend/python/syntax/oop/interface.md

 ## Defining Interfaces

-Python's **Abstract Base Classes (ABCs)** provide a more structured way to define interfaces.

-ABCs allow you to define abstract methods (methods without implementation) that must be overridden by concrete classes.
+Abstract base classes (ABCs) allow you to define abstract methods (methods without implementation) that must be overridden by concrete classes.

 To create an interface using ABCs, follow these steps:
 - Import the `abc` module: `import abc`